 A proctored exam is one that is overseen by an impartial individual (called a proctor) who monitors or supervises a student while he or she is taking an exam.
 The proctor ensures the security and integrity of the exam process.

+Students who live within 50 miles of the UWF or EC campus are encouraged to take the exams face-to face in the classroom as scheduled by the instructor.
+As an alternative to face-to-face exams, faculty may elect one or more other proctoring options.
 Check your course syllabus as soon as you can access your online course.
 The need to take proctored exams and your exam dates should be contained there.
 If the instructor requires no exams, that should be clearly stated.
 If you cannot make a determination from the syllabus, contact your instructor immediately for an answer.

 University of West Florida, Testing Center:

 Bldg 21, Room 120

 11000 University Pkwy.
 Pensacola, FL 32514

 NOTE: The Student Disability Resource Center (SDRC) can proctor exams for students with documented disabilities, and who are registered with the SDRC.
 Students and/or faculty with questions about this or other SDRC services should contact the SDRC (phone: 850-474-2387; email: email@example.com).

 ProctorU is a service that UWF faculty may utilize for proctoring online exams.
 ProctorU allows students to conveniently and securely complete assigned exams using almost any web cam.
 With a computer and approved web cam, students can take online exams at home, at work, or almost anywhere they have Internet access.
 ProctorU connects students directly to their proctor via web cam so they can both see and talk to one another.
 ProctorU can also monitor the student's computer while they complete the exam.

 To be successfully proctored by ProctorU, you will need the following:

 If coming to campus or using ProctorU is not an option for you, follow the find an approved proctor procedures that follow.